hyperledger-labs/fabric-token-sdk/samples/fabric/fungible/README.md

 }
 ```

+Now, we are ready to orchestrate the swap.
+The above command instructs Alice's node to start the swap we described above whose business process was described in the
+previous sections.

 ```shell
 ./fungible view -c ~/testdata/fsc/nodes/alice/client-config.yaml -f swap -i "{\"FromType\":\"TOK\", \"FromQuantity\":1,\"ToType\":\"KOT\", \"ToQuantity\":1, \"To\":\"charlie\"}"
 ```

+If everything is successfully, you can expect to see the transaction id of the transaction that performed the swap.

 ```shell
 "790098ae67dc5157c7d679b8def39983adb6e9d7070209f5ab12938d45e1630d"
 ```

+We can now query the wallets of Alice and Charlie to confirm the swap happened.

+Alice:

 ```shell
 ./fungible view -c ~/testdata/fsc/nodes/alice/client-config.yaml -f unspent -i "{\"TokenType\":\"\"}"
 ```

+You can expect to see that Alice has 3 units of TOK tokens, and 1 unit of KOT tokens.

 ```shell
 {
   "tokens": [